Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Results and Discussion

 \subsubsection{Implications for Weather and Climate Model Parametrisations}

-The results presented here suggest that RL has significant potential to deliver promising improvements for weather and climate model parametrisations in the future, though confirming its practical value will require showing comparable gains in a full GCM setting (planned as the next phase of this work).
-Compared to traditional schemes which depend on static coefficients tuned offline through costly experiments, RL, particularly under federated and spatially decomposed regimes, offers a practical dynamic alternative in which agents adapt parameter values online as a function of the evolving model state.
+The results presented here suggest that RL has significant potential to deliver promising improvements for weather and climate model parametrisations in the future, though confirming its practical value will require substantially more demanding tests in full GCM settings and under altered forcing regimes..{regimes.} Compared to traditional schemes which depend on static coefficients tuned offline through costly experiments, RL, particularly under federated and spatially decomposed regimes, offers a practical dynamic alternative in which agents adapt parameter values online as a function of the evolving model state. {This should be viewed as complementary to, rather than a replacement for, established calibration approaches such as CES.
+Methods like CES are especially valuable when the primary aim is offline calibration and uncertainty quantification over static parameter values.
+By contrast, the main advantage of RL in the present context is that it directly supports online, state-dependent parameter adjustment through sequential interaction with the model.
+This flexibility, however comes with trade-offs, including a less direct treatment of posterior uncertainty in the current implementation, although providing a natural framework when the parametrisation itself is intended to adapt dynamically to the evolving simulation state.} {These results should therefore be viewed as an early-stage demonstration in controlled idealised environments, providing a tractable hierarchy for testing and screening state-dependent control strategies before moving to more realistic atmospheric models.}

 The emergence of geographically differentiated strategies, such as increasing the OLR parameters \( A \) and \( B \) in polar regions to counter persistent warm biases or gradually raising the critical lapse rate near the tropopause (high enough to prevent convective adjustment), demonstrates that physically interpretable parameter control can arise directly from reward-driven optimisation and federated learning which integrates naturally with MPI-based parallelisation used in many models operational at most modelling centres worldwide.
 The findings also highlight the advantages of federated coordination, where frequent aggregations across distributed learning agents enable robust and scalable learning while retaining local specialisation.
 This is especially important for resolving spatial heterogeneity in processes such as meridional heat transport and regional radiative balances.
 Substantial reductions in aWRMSE and improved skill across latitude bands, most notably in the tropics and mid-latitudes, indicate that multi-agent RL can potentially not only match but surpass traditional approaches in accuracy.